TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/solidity/index.md/index.md

 ## How to Run the Solution

 If you want to run the solution, remix provides an [IDE][5] you can visit to write and execute the smart contract.
-Every piece of code written in Solidity—or any blockchain programming language—is considered a smart contract.
+Every piece of code written in Solidity, or any blockchain programming language, is considered a smart contract.